poshaughnessy/web-bluetooth-parrot-drone/README.md

 ## Then...

 * Ensure the drone is switched on and the lights are green.
-* Press the 'Go' button
+* Press the 'Connect' button
-* Select your drone name to pair with
+* Select your drone name to pair with (see screenshot below)
+* Now you're in control!
+Try Take Off and Land.

 ![Pair screen](docs/images/pair-screen.png?raw=true "Pair screen")

-## Now you're in control!

-* Try Connect first, then Take Off and Land.

 ## Video